MichaelOw/simple-telegram-bot/README.md

 # simple_telegram_bot
+This bot is currently setup to:
+* Mirror user messages
+* Store new telegram IDs into a local sqlite3 database

-This bot is currently setup to mirror user messages!
-Feel free to edit the code to generate customized responses.
+Feel free to edit the code to generate customized responses!

 Step 1: Load Telegram API Token
 -